Alam Street Apartment

 The apartment is set with within the vibrant neighborhood of Badaro, which despite its location in central Beirut is colloquially referred to as the city’s ‘village’ owing to its abundance of green spaces.

-The restored full height sliding windows flood internal spaces with natural light while the previously obscured tiled wooden and marble floors have been reinstated with a polished finish.
+The full height sliding windows continue to flood internal spaces with natural light while the tiled wooden and marble floors were refinished and brought back to a polished condition.
 The rough stucco is also reintroduced, highlighting structural elements through relief and texture.

-Some of the condemned sliding panels were reinstated, returning the inherent spatial flexibility envisioned by Karam.
+Some sliding panels were repaired and reinstated where needed, supporting the inherent spatial flexibility envisioned by Karam.
 Made of solid wood and partially clad with black leather, these panels can be configured to create privacy when required.

-Central to the living area, the fireplace has been restored: its metal awning meticulously repaired by the same master artisans that originally crafted these interiors decades ago.
+Central to the living area, the fireplace has been carefully repaired, with its metal awning restored by skilled artisans in continuity with the original craftsmanship of the interiors.

 Program